Leeds Festival: Sam Fender crowned king of the North with career-defining set

 The rest of the country was well represented across the site earlier on Saturday.

 Representing Oxford today were co-headliners Foals.
-Frontman Yannis Philippakis told the crowd they were "loving every minute of it" out there, mixing danceable grooves with endless riffs.
+Frontman Yannis Philippakis told the crowd they were "loving every minute of it" out there, mixing danceable grooves with endless hard riffs.

-"We want to see end of times mosh pits out there," he demanded near the end.
+"We want to see end-of-times mosh pits out there," he demanded near the end.

 They dedicated one of their last tunes, Black Bull, to the main man Fender - renaming it black and white bull for the occasion - as well as any other budding musicians out there.
 "One of you in that mosh pit might be up here [in five years]" he declared.

-Northern Ireland's Bicep brought an early evening electro rave, before Mercury Prize-nominated rapper Loyle Carner, form South London, called on the audience to "forget about toxic masculinity" and leave all their personal nonsense "in yesterday", just as he had done to emotive effect at Glastonbury.
+Belfast's Bicep brought an early evening electro rave, before Mercury Prize-nominated rapper Loyle Carner, from South London, called on the audience to "forget about toxic masculinity" and leave all their personal nonsense "in yesterday", just as he had done to emotive effect at Glastonbury.

-Isle of Wight band Wet Leg rocked out so hard that frontwoman Rhian Teasdale's bonnet fell at one point.
-She soldiered on sans bonnet in the searing sun and they belted out a crowd-pleasing version of their innuendo-filled indie anthem Chaise Longue.
+Isle of Wight band Wet Leg rocked out so hard that frontwoman Rhian Teasdale's bonnet fell out at one point.
+She soldiered on sans bonnet in the searing sun as they belted out a crowd-pleasing version of their innuendo-filled indie anthem Chaise Longue.

-Local Leeds post-punk Yard Act got the day going with some angular dance moves from frontman James Smith, who joined by dancers who had appeared at first to be merely mannequins.
+Local Leeds post-punk act Yard Act got the day going with some angular dance moves from frontman James Smith, joined by dancers who had appeared at first to be merely mannequins.
 Proving the old adage that you can't judge a doll by its cover.

 Leeds Festival culminates on Sunday with performances from the likes of the Killers, Central Cee and the 1975.